 – A one-minute video on ‘This is the problem I solve, and this is how you book me’.
 You can make this accessible on your website, YouTube and social media pages.

-– A written profile communicated in language that is understood by the conference organiser, your audience and the bots.
-Yes, there are three audiences, each of whom needs to be considered.
+A written profile communicated in language that is understood by the conference organiser, your audience and the bots.
+Yes, there are three audiences, each of whom needs to be considered and spoken to in a way that they can understand and use.
 There is no point being the world’s best kept secret.
 If your website is going to be found, it needs to be found and indexed by the search engines.
 This can be achieved without spending squillions on the black art of SEO (search engine optimisation).
 But, you do need to consider how the search engines work when writing the copy in your profile.

 Your speaking profile on your website should include: